liquinlab/elm-smile/docs/labconfig.md

 lab/org name):
 ![Firebase new project](/images/labconfig-firebase-nameproject-2.png)

-When you are asked about enabling analytics, it doesn't matter really what you decide.
-Analytics might be able to give you some statistical insight into who is using your experiments but again it isn't critical.
+Enabling analytics is optional.
+While this may give you some statistical insight into who is using your experiments, this choice will not affect your experiment.

 ![Firebase enable analytics](/images/labconfig-firebase-analytics-3.png)